jaschwanda/variable-solutions/README.md

 ## Description ##

 The Variable-Solutions plugin extends WordPress enabling the creation and management of variables that can be referenced as short codes in WordPress content and/or as defined variables in the supporting PHP files.
 It is a thin plugin and loads only one file when running in end user mode.
-The Variable-Solutions plugin is developed and maintained by <a href="https://www.usi2solve.com" target="_blank">Universal Solutions</a>.
+The Variable-Solutions plugin is developed and maintained by <a href="https://www.usi2solve.com">Universal Solutions</a>.

 **What are Variables** - Say you have some information that changes frequently and appears on multiple pages.
 It could be the date of your next big event or even the product of the month.